UBC-MDS/exploratory-data-viz/chapters/en/module6.md

 <opt text="Single guest bookings generally are booked far less in advance than multiple guest bookings." >

-This is just an observation here, there doesn't seem to be any story telling or narrative to keep the readers engagement.
+This is just an observation here, there doesn't seem to be any storytelling or narrative to keep the readers' engagement.

 </opt>